Slavery at a Glance

 Slavery goes beyond just a bad working condition.
-People trapped in slavery live under constant control and fear.
-They face physical, verbal and sexual abuse daily, and cannot leave to find other work or protect their families.
-In IJM's cases, we have met slaves who report being beaten, gang raped, locked in tiny rooms, starved and even witnessed murder.
+People trapped in slavery face physical, verbal and sexual abuse daily, and cannot leave to find other work or protect their families.
+In IJM's cases, we have met enslaved people who report being beaten, gang-raped, locked in tiny rooms, starved and even forced to witness murder.

 Quarries and Mines

 We can stop stories like these from happening.

 All around the world, vulnerable people are taken by oppressors who believe that making money matters more than a person’s life.
 Driven by greed and overlooked by their local legal system, these oppressors steal human beings and intimidate them until they feel too small to fight back.
 We believe these slave owners shouldn’t be allowed to win.

 International Justice Mission is an organized group of advocates, donors, investigators, social workers, lawyers and government leaders who are executing a proven plan that will stop the modern slave trade in its tracks.

 We rescue children, women and men by disrupting the slave trade.
 At IJM, we work with local governments to rescue victims and throw their oppressors in jail.
 Once the immediate crisis is managed, we disrupt the business model that fostered the slavery in the first place.
 Disrupting the model involves prosecuting slave owners and dramatically increasing the legal, financial and opportunity costs slave owners must pay to sustain a slave-labor model.

 With you, we can end slavery in our lifetime.